-c.
 Assessment and examinations

 In terms of assessment and examination, a range of adjustments must be provided on a bespoke case-by-case basis (where requested and approved), including but not limited to: additional time; use of a word processor; supervised rest breaks; alternative formats; alternative locations; use of amanuenses.
-Guidance is on the Student Registry webpages.
-There is a separate process for requests for Adjusted Modes of Assessment, where the standard mode of assessment is determined to be disadvantageous for the student.
+Guidance may be found at: Reasonable Adjustments and Mitigation (sharepoint.com) here is a separate process Adjusted Mode of Assessment (AMA) (sharepoint.com), where the standard mode of assessment is determined to be disadvantageous for the student.